-\begin{remark} A close analogue of the argument may be found in the Bombieri-Stepanov proof of the Riemann hypothesis for curves over finite fields.
+\begin{remark} A close analogue of the argument may be found in the Bombieri--Stepanov proof of the Riemann hypothesis for curves over finite fields.
 Weil's proof for a curve $C$ of genus $g$ over $\mathbb F_q$ immediately proves in one stroke the Riemann bound $|\#C(\mathbb F_q) - q -1| \leq 2 g \sqrt{q}$.
-The proof of Bombieri-Stepanov, say in the special case of a Galois cover of $\mathbb P^1$, involves more steps.
-One first deduces an estimate $\#C(\mathbb F_q) \leq 1 + q + (2g+1)\sqrt{q}$, then by applying this bound to twists of $C$ curve, obtains $\#C(\mathbb F_q) - q -1 \geq 1 + q - O( (2g+1)) \sqrt{q})$, with a constant depending on the order of the Galois group.
-To improve the constant from $O(2g+1)$ to the correct value $2g$, it is necessary to use the rationality of the $L$-function.
+The proof of Bombieri--Stepanov, say in the special case of a Galois cover of $\mathbb P^1$, involves more steps.
+One first deduces an estimate $\#C(\mathbb F_q) \leq 1 + q + (2g+1)\sqrt{q}$, then by applying this bound to twists of $C$, obtains $\#C(\mathbb F_q) - q -1 \geq 1 + q - O( (2g+1)) \sqrt{q})$, with a constant depending on the order of the Galois group.
+To improve the constant from $O(2g+1)$ to the correct value $2g$, it is necessary to use the rationality of the zeta function.
 From the estimate for $\#C(\mathbb F_{q^n})$ for $n$ large, one deduces the sharp bound for the zeroes of the zeta function and thus a sharp bound for the number of points.

 Our method closely follows the strategy of the last deduction.
-The role of the zeroes of the zeta function is played by the eigenvalues of the Satake parameter, and the role of the rationality of the zeta function in demonstrating that the counts of points over different finite fields are controlled by a single function can be compared with cyclic base change.
+Instead of the zeroes of the zeta function, we are attempting to bound the eigenvalues of the Satake parameter.
+Instead of using the rationality of the zeta function, we use cyclic base change to compare the Satake eigenvalues for the base changed automorphic form to the Satake eigenvalues of the original form.
 The main difference is that, while the bound $(2g+1)\sqrt{q}$ is sufficient for most practical purposes, the constant factor which we amplify away is ineffective, and would render the estimate useless in the $\lambda$ aspect if not dealt with. \end{remark}